redis/docs/content/develop/get-started/vector-database.md

 ---
-aliases:
+categories:
+- docs
+- develop
+- stack
+- oss
+- rs
+- rc
-- /docs/stack/search/reference/vectors/
+- oss
-- /redisearch/reference/vectors
+- kubernetes
-- /docs/interact/search-and-query/search/vectors/
+- clients
 description: Understand how to use Redis as a vector database
 linkTitle: Vector database
 stack: true